toggl/prawn-emoji/README.md

 Prawn::Emoji is an extention for [Prawn](https://github.com/prawnpdf/prawn), provides feature for drawing Emoji.

+## Fork info

+In this fork the emoji images are provided by Noto Color Emoji.

 ## Installation

 Add this line to your application's Gemfile: